-Because these tests enable doctors to see the growth plate and areas of other soft tissue, they can be useful not only in detecting the presence of an injury, but also in determining the type and extent of the injury.
+Because these tests enable doctors to see the growth plate and areas of other soft tissue, they can help visualize the injuries and determine the type of growth plate injury.

 Treatment for growth plate injuries depends on the type of injury.
-In all cases, treatment should be started as soon as possible after injury and will generally involve a mix of the following:
+Treatment should start as soon as possible after injury and generally involves one or more of the following treatments.

-The doctor puts the injured limb in a cast or splint, and your child or teen is told to limit any activity that puts pressure on the injured area.
+The doctor puts the injured limb in a cast or splint after establishing normal alignment of broken bones to prevent movement of the area and allow the bone to rest.
+To help promote healing, your child or teen should limit any activity that puts pressure on the injured area.

-After manipulation or surgery, the doctor places a case on the injured area.
-The cast is left in place until the injury heals, which can take anywhere from a few weeks to 2 or more months for serious injuries.
+- After surgery, the doctor often uses a cast to immobilize the injured area.
+The cast is left in place until the injury heals.

-The need for manipulation or surgery depends on the location and extent of the injury, its effect on nearby nerves and blood vessels, and the child’s age.
+- The need for surgery depends on the location and extent of the injury, its effect on nearby nerves and blood vessels, and the child’s age.

 Strengthening and Range-of-Motion Exercises

-Your child’s doctor may recommend exercises to strengthen the muscles that supports the injured area of the bone.
-Strengthening can help to improve your child’s ability to move the joint in the way that it should.
-Doctor’s usually recommend these after the fracture has healed.
-A physical therapist can work with your child and his or her doctor to design an appropriate exercise plan.
-Long-term follow-up is usually necessary to monitor the child’s recuperation and growth.
+Your child’s doctor may recommend exercises to strengthen the muscles that support the injured area of the bone after the injury has healed.
+Strengthening can help improve your child’s ability to move the joint in the way that it should.
+A physical therapist can work with your child to design an exercise plan.

-Researchers supported by the National Institutes of Health continue to seek better ways to diagnose and treat growth plate injuries and to improve patient outcomes.
+The NIAMS and the National Institutes of Health support research and scientists to seek better ways to diagnose and treat growth plate injuries and to improve patient outcomes.
 Examples of such work include: